Sembly AI

 3. Eightfold AI for Talent Acquisition

 Eightfold AI applies deep learning to predict candidate success, employee retention risk, and internal mobility opportunities.
-The platform’s agentic AI makes independent decisions about candidate screening, interview scheduling, and offers based on patterns in historical hiring data and market trends.
+The platform’s AI makes independent decisions about candidate screening, interview scheduling, and offers based on patterns in historical hiring data and market trends.
 It can also identify gaps in current workforce capabilities, model different talent acquisition scenarios, and recommend hiring or redeployment strategies.

 An Image Showing Eightfold AI as Agentic AI in HR